paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-112-victim-compensation-and-assistance.md

 Subsec. (d)(5)(B).
 Pub.
 L. 106–386, § 2003(c)(2), inserted “, to provide compensation to victims of international terrorism under the program under [section 10603c of this title](./chapter-112-victim-compensation-and-assistance.md#section-10603c),” after “[section 10603b of this title](./chapter-112-victim-compensation-and-assistance.md#section-10603b)”.

 Subsec. (e).
 Pub.
-L. 106–386, § 2003(b)(2), substituted “shall be available for deposit into the emergency reserve fund referred to in subsection (d)(5) of this section at the discretion of the Director.
+L. 106–386, § 2003(b)(2), substituted “shall be available for deposit into the emergency reserve fund referred to in subsection (d)(5) at the discretion of the Director.
 Any remaining unobligated sums” for “in excess of $500,000 shall be returned to the Treasury.
 Any remaining unobligated sums in an amount less than $500,000”.

 1999—Subsec. (d)(3) to (5).
 Pub.
 L. 106–113 added par.
 (3), redesignated former pars.
 (3) and (4) as (4) and (5), respectively, and struck out former par.
 (5) which read as follows: “The Director may set aside up to $500,000 of the reserve fund described in paragraph (4) to make supplemental grants to United States Attorneys Offices to provide necessary assistance to victims of the bombing of the Alfred P. Murrah Federal Building in Oklahoma City, to facilitate observation of and/or participation by such victims in trial proceedings arising therefrom, including, without limitation, provision of lodging and travel assistance, and to pay such other, related expenses determined to be necessary by the Director.”